We may earn a commission for purchases through links on our site. Learn more

 Other podcast hosting platforms and services to consider

-We’ve only scratched the surface in terms of hosting companies and providers worth considering for your podcast.
-Here’s a look at some alternative hosting options which are well worth a look:
+Here’s a look at some alternative podcast hosting options which worth considering and well worth a look:

 Libsyn, short for Liberated Syndication, is one of the largest podcast hosting services, they’ve been around since the early days of podcasting, launching in 2004.
 They were the official podcast launch partner for popular brands like Pandora and Spotify, just to name a few.
 Their website and dashboard aren’t the easiest to use, especially for new podcasters, but they do make up for their user interface with excellent customer service.
 Their monthly storage ranges from 50MB (approx 50 minutes) to 3000MB, depending on the pricing plan you are on.
 Libsyn has six pricing plans starting at $5, going all the way to $150 per month.